Restore the Constitution Act

 (a) This Act shall be liberally construed to fulfill its purposes, including the protection of the people of [state/locality], the restoration of constitutional governance, and the preservation of lawful self-government under conditions of federal lawlessness.

-(b) If any provision of this Act, or the application of any provision to any person or circumstance, is held invalid by a court that recognizes and applies the principles of Section 3(d), the remainder of the Act, and the application of its provisions to other persons or circumstances, shall remain in effect.
+(b) If any provision of this Act, or the application of any provision to any person or circumstance, is held invalid by a court that recognizes and applies the principles of Section 3(d) & (e), the remainder of the Act, and the application of its provisions to other persons or circumstances, shall remain in effect.

 SECTION 9.
 SHORT TITLE.

-This Act may be cited as the “Restoration of Constitutional Governance and Protection of the People Act.”
+This Act may be cited as the “Restore the Constitution Act.”

 [Note: This model language is tailored to states.
 Jurisdictions within states (cities, towns, counties) may need to make adjustments.
 If your jurisdiction lacks a full judicial structure, you will need to alter Section 6.
 How best to alter it depends on your specific situation, including the position your state takes on the authoritarian takeover.
 Please don't hesitate to contact us for help on this issue and other potential adjustments.]